-\textit{Proof}.
-In deriving the score equations, we treat the vectors $\xx_1,\ldots,\xx_n$ as fixed at their sample values, and $\bmu$ and $\bSigma$ are viewed temporarily as variables in the derivation of the score equations.
+\textit{Proof of Theorem \ref{thm_score_equations}}.
+In deriving the score equations, we treat the vectors $\xx_1,\ldots,\xx_n$ as fixed at their sample values, and $\bmu$ and $\bSigma$ are viewed temporarily as variables.
 Then the log-likelihood function corresponding to the random sample $\xx_1,\ldots,\xx_n$ is

 and therefore

 By \eqref{eq_nu},

 and by substituting this result into \eqref{eq_mu_score} we obtain